funnyboy-roks/drawers/README.md

 Holding the stack of items that you wish to place into the drawer, right click the front.

-You can now add more items by right clicking with them in your hand and remove items by left clicking to take one, or shift lift click to take a full stack.
-Double-right click to add all matching items from your inventory.
+You can now interact with the drawer by doing the following:
+- right click - add the item in your hand
+- double right click - add all matching items in your inventory
+- left click - remove a single item
+- sneak + left click - remove a full stack of the item

 <!-- MODRINTH_EXCLUDE_START -->